Haimanot515/Haimanot515/README.md

 <h2 style="font-size:"20px" align="center">Featured Projects</h2>

 <p align="left">
-My projects reflect my strong passion for building practical, scalable, and real-world backend applications that solve meaningful problems and demonstrate modern software engineering practices.
+My projects reflect my strong passion for building practical, scalable, and real-world frontend and backend applications that solve meaningful problems and demonstrate modern software engineering practices.
 I am especially focused on developing systems that go beyond simple beginner projects by emphasizing clean architecture, maintainable code, and production-ready workflows.
 Most of my work is centered around backend development using NestJS and TypeScript, while also exploring the broader areas of SaaS architecture, microservices, and DevOps.
 Through these projects, I am learning how to design and build structured REST APIs, implement authentication and authorization, manage application configuration, and create modular systems that can grow over time.
 </p>

 <br/><br/><br/>